OfficeDev/office-js-docs-pr/docs/develop/create-sso-office-add-ins-nodejs.md

 * At least a few files and folders stored on OneDrive for Business in your Microsoft 365 subscription.

-* A Microsoft Azure subscription.
-This add-in uses the Microsoft identity platform for authentication and authorization.
-A trial subscription can be acquired at [Microsoft Azure](https://account.windowsazure.com/SignUp).
+* Microsoft 365 - You can get a [free developer sandbox](https://developer.microsoft.com/microsoft-365/dev-program#Subscription) that provides a renewable 90-day Microsoft 365 E5 developer subscription.
+The developer sandbox includes a Microsoft Azure subscription that you can use for app registrations in later steps in this article.
+If you prefer, you can use a separate Microsoft Azure subscription for app registrations.
+Get a trial subscription at [Microsoft Azure](https://account.windowsazure.com/SignUp).

 ## Set up the starter project